MagicJinn/AllShipsAllSlots/README.md

 ## Known limitations

-- Ships will not advertise their new slots on the shipyard screen
+- Ships will not advertise their new slots on the shipyard screen.
-- Ships will have their Forward and AFT text greyed out on the Hold menu
+- Ships will have their Forward and AFT text greyed out on the Hold menu.
 - Your current ship will not automatically have the new slots.
 You will have to re-purchase your ship (or trade it in using Ship Storage).

 Fixing these issues would require **extremely invasive** patching.
 These will not be fixed.